 • New account onboarding automation.

-• Lead generation email drip campaign with automatic follow up task upon contact reply.
+• Lead generation email drip campaign with automatic follow-up task upon contact reply.

 How Much Does CRM Cost?

-CRM pricing ranges quite a bit, though the standard pricing structure for cloud-based CRMs is a monthly/annual subscription per user.
+CRM system pricing ranges quite a bit, though the standard pricing structure for cloud-based CRMs is a monthly/annual subscription per user.

 Several CRM vendors offer freemium models – which is to say there is a base tier they offer for free, with paid tiers that come with more advanced features.